-Tech leaders reflect on the current situation in the latest episode of the Level-up Engineering podcast.
+Engineering leaders reflect on the current situation in an episode of the Level-up Engineering podcast.

 COVID-19 has totally disrupted our lives.

 This coronavirus certainly gives a new layer of meaning to the phrase batshit crazy.

 Naturally, it’s in your work too.
 We all have an endless stream of questions about what to do, how and when.

 There isn’t enough proven information going around yet, so I can’t give you definitive answers.
 But I will show you how our company, Coding Sans, is handling the situation at the moment.
 We also asked other companies for insights to share.

 This blog post covers:

 On March 13, we switched the entire company to working fully remote.
 At this time, there were only a couple dozen proven COVID-19 cases in the country, so there were no restrictions enforced or recommended by the authorities.